What is gaslighting?

 For example, Jack tells his partner that he has to work to pay for everything because Catherine stays at home all day and does nothing.

 Reality check: Catherine runs her own small business, pays all the bills through her bank account, and has done so for the duration of her relationship with Jack.
 Jack works sporadically and rarely contributes to household bills.
-When Catherine tells Jack that his accusation is not true, that she always pays the bills and can prove it by checking payments coming out of her bank account, Jack says what are you talking about it, blah blah blah and tries to shut the conversation down.
+When Catherine tells Jack that his accusation is not valid, that she always pays the bills and can prove it by checking payments coming out of her bank account, Jack says what are you talking about it, blah blah blah and tries to shut the conversation down.

-When Catherine attempts to answer Jack’s question, ‘what are you talking about’, by reminding him, he accused her of lazing about all day and that he has to pay for everything; he gets mad and states that he never said that.
+When Catherine attempts to answer Jack’s question, ‘what are you talking about’, by reminding him, he accuses her of lazing about all day and that he has to pay for everything; he gets mad and states that he never said that.

 The focus of the initial disagreement then gets shifted onto an argument, trying to convince Jack that he did state that he has to pay for everything and accusing Catherine of doing nothing.

-When Jack denies his accusations and denies that he said he has to pay for everything and tells Catherine that he never said it, this is gaslighting.
+When Jack denies his accusations and denies that he said he has to pay for everything, and tells Catherine that he never said it, this is gaslighting.